 Real Time Communications for Business

-While real time communications may be relatively new to consumers, businesses have used the functionality for somewhat longer.
+While real time communications may seem relatively new to consumers, businesses have used the functionality for somewhat longer.
 For example, real time communications has been available for years to companies in cloud communications messaging applications like HipChat, Skype, Slack and others for enterprise collaboration, according to SearchUnified Communications.

 “Web-based flexibility is part of the appeal of messaging platforms,” said Jon Arnold, principal, J Arnold & Associates, an independent technology research and analyst firm, in SearchUnified Communications.
 “So users can have both real-time and near-real-time options.
 Slack and other similar providers can provide both modes of collaboration.”